Clean Water Act – An Overview

 It is important to understand the difference between a point source and a nonpoint source because a NPDES permit is only required for pollutants that are discharged from a point source.

 Under the CWA, a point source is defined as “any discernible, confined and discrete conveyance, including but not limited to any pipe, ditch, channel, tunnel, conduit, well, discrete fissure, container, rolling stock, concentrated animal feeding operation, or vessel or other floating craft.”
 The term does not include agricultural discharges and return flows from irrigated agriculture.
 Although the CWA definition provides examples of things that fall under the category of point source, it is not an exhaustive list.
-So long as something is a “discernible, confined and discrete conveyance,” it could be considered a point source.
+So long as something is a “discernible, confined, and discrete conveyance,” it could be considered a point source.

-A nonpoint source is defined to mean any other source of water pollution that does not meet the legal definition of point source.
+A nonpoint source refers to any other source of water pollution that does not meet the legal definition of point source.
 A common nonpoint source of pollution is runoff carried into water through rainfall or snowmelt.
 Additions of pollutants into waters covered by the CWA from nonpoint sources do not require NPDES permits.
 Nonpoint sources are typically left to the individual states to regulate through mandatory or voluntary mandates.

 Waters of the United States